codeigniter4/CodeIgniter4/user_guide_src/source/helpers/array_helper.rst

     :returns: Whether sorting was successful or not.
     :rtype: boolean

-    This method sorts the elements of a multidimensonal array by the values of one or more keys in a hierarchical way.
+    This method sorts the elements of a multidimensional array by the values of one or more keys in a hierarchical way.
 Take the following array, that might be returned from, e.g., the ``find()`` function of a model::